retro16/acsi2stm/doc/tutorial.md

 Weird things can happen when installing drives:

-* Newly installed icons can be placed under an already existing icon.
-If you cannot find your new icon, try to move other icons around.
-Make sure not to drag icons over other icons because you will trigger a copy operation !
+* Newly installed icons can be placed over or under an already existing icon.
+If you cannot find an icon, try to move other icons around.
+Make sure not to drag icons over other icons because it will trigger a copy operation !
-* Drive `C:` needs to be typed upper case, because `c:` is the cartridge drive.
+* Drive `C:` needs to be typed upper case because `c:` is the cartridge drive.
   Other drive letters are case insensitive.
 * Why *Install Disk Drive* is disabled when you don't select any icon is beyond me.
 It doesn't make any sense and looks like a bug IMHO.
 New TOS fixes this